crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 Royce discusses causes at great length.
 The three distinguishing features of a cause which can inspire true loyalty are:

-- The cause must have _personal_ (or selfish) value to you, the loyal follower.
+1. The cause must have _personal_ (or selfish) value to you, the loyal follower.
   Royce cannot conceive of loyalty to a cause that the devotee sees as worthless.
-- The cause must _also_ have value _outside_ your own self.
+2. The cause must _also_ have value _outside_ your own self.
   It must be "objective" as he puts it, by potentially having value to other people.
   Why?
 Because:
-- The cause must concern others; it must be _social_, so that shared loyalty can bind us together with others.
+3. The cause must concern others; it must be _social_, so that shared loyalty can bind us together with others.
-  The possibility of having "fellow-servants" before, beside and beyond us fulfils a deep social need.
+  The possibility of having "fellow-servants" around us fulfils a deep social need.

 The word Royce uses to sum up these ideas is "superpersonal".
 Causes are not merely _personal_, having value only to one person.